What is Draught Proofing and Why Do I Need it?

 Draught proofing is one of the most effective upgrades you can make to your home.
 When combined with proper maintenance — such as addressing wood rot and using quality sash window cords, pulleys, or spiral balances — your sash windows can last for decades.

-Preserving Tradition & Sustainability
+Preserving tradition & sustainability

 There's a common misconception that old windows are inefficient and new windows are always better.
 However, many historic Georgian and Victorian sash windows have stood the test of time, showcasing their durability and sustainability.
 Modern windows, by contrast, often have shorter lifespans and can detract from the character of traditional buildings.